Germany, Luxembourg & France Bike & Boat | VBT Bicycling Vacations Skip to Main Content

 Cumulative Distance Range: 16 – 64 km (10 – 40 miles)

-After breakfast, you cycle toward Trier, the oldest town in Germany, passing Piesport along the way.
-This winemaking village lies on scenic hairpin turns of the Mosel, where you will see a reconstructed Roman winepress.
-Stop for lunch in one of the small villages along your route, such as Neumagen-Dhron, where you witness more signs of ancient Rome.
-Rejoin the barge in Schweich for a leisurely cruise to Trier.
+After breakfast, cycle toward Trier, the oldest town in Germany, passing through Piesport along the way.
+This winemaking village is set on scenic hairpin turns along the Mosel, where you’ll see a reconstructed Roman winepress.
+Stop for lunch in one of the small villages along your route—such as Neumagen-Dhron, where echoes of ancient Rome remain visible.

 Today's Ride Choices